UCL/MPHY0026/doc/graphics/introduction.rst

 Volume Rendering
 ^^^^^^^^^^^^^^^^

-In this video, we see how volume visualisation is different.
+In this video, we see how volume rendering is different to surface rendering:

-* Volume visualisation works on voxel data directly.
+* Volume rendering works on voxel data directly.
 * There is no explicit segmentation step.
 * The value of a pixel in the image is determined by what a ray of light travels through, and functions that map 3D image (e.g. MR/CT) intensity or gradient to opacity and colour.